django/deps/draft/0007-official-projects.rst

 * Compatability with the current release and current LTS release of Django, within a month of the Django release coming out (LTS compatability may be with an older but still maintained version)

+* Responding to contributions made in the way suggested by the project's contribution guide and updating the guide if the way they wish to accept contributions changes.

 If any of these requirements does not continue to be true, effort should be made to find new maintainers or a new Shepherd to bring the project up to